-- 1. Make sure you properly installed the application software following the instructions that came with your software and your computer's User Guide. - Check your application documentation.
+- 1. Make sure you poperly installed the application software following the instructions that came with your software and your computer's ystem Reference guide. - Check your application documentation.
 Does your computer meet the memory requirement and video requirements?
-You can use ClientWORKS to check the memory on your computer (refer to Chapter 5 for more information on ClientWORKS).

-If not, follow the instructions in your User's Guide to upgrade your computer to meet the required memory and video requirements for the application software.
+You can use ClientWORKS to check the memory on your computer (refer to Chapter 5 for more information on ClientWORKS). - If not, follow the instructions in you System Reference guide to upgrade your computer to meet the required memory and video requirements for the application software.